-i) Paper No: X
+i) Paper No: DSC 06 (Paper X)

-ii) Title of Paper: PSYCHOLOGICAL TESTING IN COUNSELLING PSYCHOLOGY in counseling.
+ii) Title of Paper: PSYCHOLOGICAL ASSESSMENT IN COUNSELLING PSYCHOLOGY iii) Objectives:

-- iii) Objectives: 1.
-To understand the actual process of Psychological testing. - 2.
-To make students familiar with developmental, Intelligence and Aptitude tests and their uses v) Books for Reading:
+- 1. To understand the actual process of psychological testing. - 2.
+To make students familiar with developmental, Intelligence and Aptitude tests and their uses in counseling.